jquant/jai-sdk/docs/source/2-using_jai/fit.rst

 - :code:`'decoder_layer'`: Chooses the decoder layer type of the NN.
 It's recommended to use :code:`'2L_BN'` (Two linear batch normalization layers) for supervised regression training.

-To obtain all information about hyperparameters, check :ref:`Fit Kwargs <source/reference/jai:SelfSupervised>`.
+To obtain all information about hyperparameters, check :ref:`Fit Kwargs <source/reference/fit_kwargs:supervised parameters>`.

 Supervised Tasks
 ................